 Set up a Whisper server

 If you're not using the Docker workflow to preview this module, you must independently set up a Whisper server to process audio data and return captions.
 We provide this whisper_streaming GitHub repository with a Docker container to run a standalone Whisper service.
 This project builds upon this resource.
-To run the Whisper server, follow these steps.
+To run the Whisper server, check the following sections.

 - Clone the whisper_streaming repo: